jcbendernh/AIFoundryGenie/README.md

 I highly suggest cloning this repo and then using Visual Studio Code with the [Azure AI Foundry extension](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/develop/get-started-projects-vs-code) installed for the best development experience.

-This repo based off of the Python scripts for at [`Azure-Samples / AI-Foundry-Connections`](https://github.com/Azure-Samples/AI-Foundry-Connections/tree/main)
+This repo based off of the Python scripts for [`Azure-Samples / AI-Foundry-Connections`](https://github.com/Azure-Samples/AI-Foundry-Connections/tree/main)